orfeio/orfeio/rsafd.md

 <!-- * [Mac (Apple Silicon)](renv-spec-macm.txt) -->
 <!-- * [Mac (Intel)](renv-maci.txt) -->
 <!-- * [Windows (Intel)](renv-spec-win.txt) -->

+{: .note }
+This method assumes a device with Apple Silicon (M1 processor or later, introduced Nov 2020).
+For old Intel-based devices, please use the manual installation steps or an alternative.

 Once done, continue with [step 8 for macOS](#step8mac) <!-- or [step 6 for Windows](#step6win) --> of the Manual Install steps to complete the installation.

 ## Docker Container